l0calh05t/bela-template/README.md

 To run tests (`cargo test`), benchmarks (`cargo bench`), or your new application (`cargo run` — since the Bela is very resource-constrained, you should typically add the `--release` flag), the Bela must be connected to your computer and available via the `bela.local` DNS name and have password-less root login enabled (both these settings are the default), so that the runner-script `runner.py` can access the Bela.

 For further usage examples, check out [the `examples`-folder in `bela-rs`](https://github.com/l0calh05t/bela-rs/tree/next/examples) (this template is based on `examples/hello.rs`).

+## License

+The template is licensed under the [MIT license](LICENSE-MIT) OR the [Apache License Version 2.0](LICENSE-APACHE).
+The `license` field has been omitted in `Cargo.toml` as projects based on this template can use any compatible license.